tsantalis/RefactoringMiner/docker/README.md

   tsantalis/refactoringminer:latest mcp
 ```

-For MCP AST diff browser tools, also publish the WebDiff port:
+For MCP AST diff browser use, also publish the WebDiff port:

 ```terminal
 docker run --rm -i \